m-ahlstrom/mahlstrom-dev/content/posts/some-problem-solving-tidbits-on-windows.md

 date = 2024-04-20T18:47:14+02:00
 series = "System Administration" tags = ["Windows", "MS365", "Virtualization"]
-summary = "Working with Windows can be quite the chore and the user (not to mention the administrator) can face many unique and mysterious challenges.
+summary = "Working with Windows can be quite the chore.
+The user, not to mention the administrator, can face many unique and mysterious challenges.
 I gathered here some problems I faced during my time as a system administrator with the way to solve each.
-These issues are completely unrelated, the only thing that connects them is that they are specific to Windows and Microsoft products."
+These issues are completely unrelated.
+The only thing that connects them is that they are specific to Windows and Microsoft products."
 +++

 ## [Table of Contents]